nprapps/nprapps.github.com/_posts/2014-02-18-summer-intern.markdown

 - Code or design.
 We're not the radio people.
 We don't do social media.
 We make stuff.

 Are you awesome?
 [Apply now!](https://interns-npr.icims.com/jobs/1980/summer-2014%3a-news-apps/job)

+## What will I be paid?
+What are the dates?

+Check out [our careers site](http://www.npr.org/about-npr/181881227/internships-at-npr) for much more info.

+Thx!